I have lost

 Scientists differ in opinion on if you should exercise while on a ketogenic diet.
-The point of exercise is to get healthy, feel better and hopefully lose weight.
+The point of exercise is to get healthy and to feel better both physically and mentally.
 For me I have always been active so I am continuing with that.
 My daily exercise routine has changed a bit though.
-I do about 20 minutes of high intensity interval training(HIIT), some resistance training, maybe 30-45 of walking.
-And the other big thing I am going to learn beginner yoga to help with flexibility, stress and yes maybe even some weight loss.
+I do about 20 minutes of high intensity interval training(HIIT), some resistance training, and maybe 30-45 of walking.
+And the other big thing I am going to learn beginner yoga to help with flexibility and stress.

 So I do think exercise is important but you don’t have to overdo it.
 The keto diet itself works wonders for getting the fat off.

-I know that there are a lot of haters out there when it comes to using a ketogenic diet for weight loss.
+I know that there are a lot of skeptics out there when it comes to using a ketogenic diet for weight loss.
 They don’t feel it is healthy.
 My advice is to educate yourself.
 This eating plan may not be for you at all.
 There isn’t a one-size-fits-all when it comes to diet and losing weight.
-There is a lot of science and studies supporting ketogenic diet as a viable eating plan.
+However there is a lot of science and studies supporting a ketogenic diet as a viable eating plan.

-I will also mention that all of my carbs come from leafy green vegetables and I drink a crazy amount of water(can you say 5-7 liters a day?)
+I will also mention that all of my carbs come from leafy green vegetables and some residual carbs from nuts and seeds.
+I also am sure to drink a crazy amount of water(can you say 5-7 liters a day?)

-Personally I feel great, I have very little if any joint point and I have tons of energy.
-Plus the weight loss improves your mood and that snowballs into other areas of your life!
+Personally I feel great, I have very little, if any, joint pain and I have tons of energy.
+Plus the weight loss improves your mood.
+That snowballs into other areas of your life!